 Thelma was predeceased by her parents, Edna and Earl Law; her sister, Agnes Fink; brothers Carmen, Graham, Dennis and Grant; brothers-in-law and sisters-in-law, Lorne, Jack (Gladys), Bill (Marie),Vivian Law, Blake Shaw, Don Wade; and grandson-in-law Danny Morin.

-To send flowers to the family of Thelma Kelsey, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Thelma Kelsey, please visit Tribute Store